-For example, bird poop, or anything else covering portions of a panel will impact the output of the overall product.
-If the architecture of the module is such that large cells are wired together in series and one of the cells is shaded, the overall impact will likely be reduced voltage (significant power drop).
+Shading impacts power output.
+For example, bird poop, or anything else covering portions of a panel, will impact the overall product's output.
+If the module's architecture is such that large cells are wired together in series, and one of the cells is shaded, the overall impact will likely be reduced voltage (significant power drop).

-4. Light spectrum will greatly affect output and different solar technologies respond differently to different sources.
+The light spectrum will greatly affect output, and different solar technologies respond differently to different sources.
+This is critical.

 The spectrum from each source will vary wildly.
 For example, the light intensity from a florescent bulb may look to your eyes as very bright.
 But when you place a solar panel under it, very little power is produced.
-The bulb is producing a very poor representation of sunlight and the panel is responding to certain frequencies of light, but not necessarily the frequencies produced by the bulb.
+The bulb produces an inferior representation of sunlight, and the panel responds to certain frequencies of light, but not necessarily the frequencies produced by the bulb.

-B. Each PV type responds to a given spectrum differently.
-This is known as the "quantum efficiency".
+Each PV type responds to a given spectrum differently

-You might think of this like a person's hearing.
-One person may say "that loud high-pitched noise is really annoying" and their 80 year old grandfather (who has lost his high frequency hearing) would say "what noise?"
+You might think of this as a person's hearing.
+One person may say, "that loud, high-pitched noise is really annoying," and their 80-year-old grandfather (who has lost his high-frequency hearing) would say, "what noise?"

 In the same way, different PV types under a simulator require special testing considerations because of frequency differences (QE).
-In other words, unless you've managed to perfectly reproduce the spectrum of outdoor sunlight, you can't simply throw different PV types (a-Si, monocrystalline, polycrystalline, CIGS, etc.) under a simulator and expect to do an "apples to apples" comparison.
+In other words, unless you've managed to reproduce the spectrum of outdoor sunlight perfectly, you can't simply throw different PV types (a-Si, monocrystalline, polycrystalline, CIGS, etc.) under a simulator and expect to do an "apples to apples" comparison.

 The QE differences in the solar types and the spectral mismatch of your light source will distort your results.
 Also, your reference cell (the cell in your meter to show you the intensity) must be of the same type of PV as the module under test.

 This is just another wrinkle that we must accept.
 For example, we noticed a sizable change when testing foldable solar panels for the military one year.
-When we checked the outdoor spectrum we found that the light had changed.
-We were able to correlate that to forest fires in the West that had slightly tinted the spectrum toward the red wavelengths.
+When we checked the outdoor spectrum, we found that the light had changed.
+We could correlate that to forest fires in the West that had slightly tinted the spectrum toward the red wavelengths.

-We have now built several of these simulators and we have battled issues such as, temperature stability, light uniformity along with spectrum to perfect our simulator.
+We have now built several of these simulators, and we have battled issues such as temperature stability, light uniformity, and spectrum to perfect our simulator.

-Many try to make a simple "poor man's" tester that can be used to accurately compare the various modules found on the market.
+Many try to make a simple "poor man's" tester that can accurately compare the various modules found on the market.
 While that's a great idea, it's something that maybe can't be done.

-2. There are some gotchas with using indoor lights for simulation.
-We developed our own systems which are dimmable, good spectrum matches to simulate outdoor conditions for our PV, uniform, temperature controlled, etc.
+There are some gotchas with using indoor lights for simulation.
+We developed our own systems, which are dimmable, good spectrum matches to simulate outdoor conditions for our PV, uniform, temperature controlled, etc.